bitcoin-core/secp256k1/README.md

 Usage examples
 -----------
   Usage examples can be found in the [examples](examples) directory.
 To compile them you need to configure with `--enable-examples`.
-  For experimental modules, you will also need `--enable-experimental` as well as a flag for each individual module, e.g. `--enable-module-ecdh`.
   * [ECDSA example](examples/ecdsa.c)
   * [Schnorr Signatures example](examples/schnorr.c)
   * [Deriving a shared secret(ECDH) example](examples/ecdh.c)